 Frost Mage underwhelms in both single-target and AoE on current tuning.
 While its tier set introduces Glacial Spike synergy, it lacks the burst and sustained output of other Mage specs.
 Frostfire Mage variants may offer hope, but traditional Frost remains mid-to-low tier.

-Here's our early prediction for healer meta situation for Season 3, informed by current trends, current tier set tunning, performance, and community feedback in the 11.2 PTR.
+Here's our early prediction for the healer meta situation for Season 3's M+, Raids, and PvP content, informed by current trends, current tier set tuning, performance, and community feedback in the 11.2 PTR.

 1. Discipline Priest (S Tier)